AfflatusX/kn_exp/zephyr_notes.md

 4. run `./gradlew publish`, it will take a while
 5. now add `bootstrap.local=true` to `local.properties`, which will tell `gradle` to use the compiler we just built instead.
 6. run `./gradlew :kotlin-native:zephyr_m55crossDist`, which will build the `zephyr_m55` related binaries.
-7. when you re run step 6, it sometimes complain about `trove4j.jar` permission denied, simply run `chmod +w kotlin-native/dist/konan/lib/trove4j.jar` once to reset the permission.
-This is a known issue that has been resolved in mainline.

 # How to test the kotlin native compiler